*Spanish translation available here

 Compare this to the openDemocracy article, which characterizes homeschool parents as religious zealots who care more about advancing their own agendas than providing for their children.
 These are hateful stereotypes based on fear.

-In fact, in the United States alone homeschooling has tripled from 2.6 million students in 2016 to 11 million households.
+In fact, in the United States alone homeschooling has tripled from 2.6 million students in 2016 to 11 percent of households.
 And Census Bureau data show that the movement has grown more diverse, increasing across all demographics—from ethnicity to religion to economic status.

 Today, the Brazilian Congress has an opportunity to exercise international leadership on an issue of educational choice.
 We hope that instead of listening to the misleading voice of fear-mongering critics, that legislators listen to their constituents.

-By enacting legislation to make homeschool legal, Brazil will truly be advancing democracy.
+By enacting legislation to recognize homeschooling in its federal law, Brazil will truly be advancing democracy.